missionpinball/mpf-docs/hardware/multimorphic/leds.rst

 LEDs (NeoPixels, etc.), then you can do that with a P-ROC/P3-ROC by using a :doc:`FadeCandy </hardware/fadecandy/index>` instead of a PD-LED.
 You can also mix-and-match PD-LEDs and FadeCandy LEDs.
+If you are using a PD-8x8 or a local matrix on the P-Roc see the instructions about :doc:`Matrix lights for P/P3-Roc <leds>`.

 Understanding the PD-LED board
 ------------------------------